Gibberlings3/Grey_The_Dog/c#greythedog/readme.greythedog.english.txt

 Version 7:
 -Russian version added, by scheele.
--Changed Brandock's level-up system: He will only level up to the PC's level if: he joins the first time for BG1/SoD/BGII OR he joins after being a 7th party member.
+-Changed Grey's level-up system: He will only level up to the PC's level if: he joins the first time for BG1/SoD/BGII OR he joins after being a 7th party member.
 No more automatic level-up although he is in party.
 -Optimized item handling at the beginning of BGII (Grey should not have paw in inventory).
 -Corrected bug in tax collector's dialogue (PC should hand over tax note always).
 -Unified Power Levels for effects in c#greyba.spl ("Bark").